 Galveston Oak Tree Sculptures

-As of this writing, there are over thirty sculptures and more are sure to come.
-Beautiful examples of wood carving and local artisanship, these sculptures are featured prominently in the yards of residents all over town.
-There are no organized tours available, so each visitor is free to create their own route using an interactive map available, which is available here.
+There are over thirty sculptures and more are sure to come.
+Beautiful examples of wood carving and local artisan-ship, these sculptures are featured prominently in the yards of residents all over town.
+There are no organized tours available, so each visitor is free to create their own route throughout the island.

 Among the most popular of the sculptures are the Tin Man (1702 Winnie), the Birds of Galveston (1620 Sealy), the Geisha (1717 Ball), and the Monument to Galveston’s Trees (1028 Winnie).
 Most of the sculptures are on the island’s east end between Broadway and Market Street and can be seen during a gentle afternoon walk, but several of them are further west.
 For these last, visitors should expect a short drive.

-For fans of wood sculpture and local artisanship, this self-guided tour is a must.
+For fans of wood sculpture and local artisan-ship, a self-guided tour is a must.